-Socavon del Diablo: At Socavon del Diablo, 12 drill holes (9 by Golden Arrow), have defined a mineralized area of approximately 3.5 hectares (250 m by 150 m).
-Drill holes are between 30 m and 70 m apart.
-Mineralization includes manto-style within favorable shallow dipping volcanic tuff horizons and crosscutting feeder structures and hydrothermal breccias.
-All nine drill holes intersected significant near surface mineralization, with thicknesses between 2 m and 77 m.
-Within the zone there are typically between two and four mineralized layers, averaging approximately 12 m thick.
-Grades for the mineralized intercepts average approximately 52 g/t silver and 1.7% zinc.
-Lead is somewhat less persistent but locally contributes significant value.
-High grade intervals occur, with individual one meter samples grading up to 485 g/t Ag, 11.1% Pb and 8.5% Zn.
-The Socavon del Diablo target is open to expansion and future drilling will concentrate on extending this favorable area and targeting feeder zones.
+Socavon del Diablo: At Socavon del Diablo the Phase I program included nine new drill holes, which when combined with three historic holes, defined a mineralized area of approximately 3.5 hectares (250 m by 150 m).
+Mineralization at Socavon includes manto-style within favorable shallow dipping volcanic tuff horizons and crosscutting feeder structures and hydrothermal breccias.
+All nine new holes intersected significant near-surface mineralization, with thicknesses between 2 m and 77 m.
+Within the zone, typically between two and four mineralized layers were encountered, averaging approximately 12 m thick.
+Grades for the mineralized intercepts averaged approximately 52 g/t silver and 1.7% zinc.
+Lead was somewhat less persistent but locally contributed significant value.
+High grade intervals occurred, with individual one metre samples grading up to 485 g/t Ag, 11.1% Pb and 8.5% Zn.

+Following the Phase I program, the Socavon del Diablo target remained open to expansion.
 Results are summarized in Table 2.

-New Target Area - Charge Sur: At Charge Sur (previously called Chinchillas target) in the area of the historic Chinchillas mine workings, two drill holes (CGA28 and CGA29) targeted an east-west structural zone below the old workings, with a coincident chargeability geophysical anomaly.
+New Target Areas: In the area of the historic Chinchillas mine workings, two drill holes (CGA28 and CGA29) targeted an east-west structural zone below the old workings, with a coincident chargeability geophysical anomaly.
 Both holes intersected large intervals of breccia with sulphide matrix and corresponding silver-lead-zinc mineralization.
-The two drill holes are spaced 150m apart and this new zone has significant potential to add to a future Chinchillas resource.
+The two drill holes are spaced 150m apart and this area has potential to add to a future resource.
 Results are summarized in Table 2.